 The Public and Environmental Health Guidelines for Public Accommodation outline the general requirements for conducting a public accommodation business, such as the need to prevent overcrowding and provide an acceptable standard of sanitation, amenity and safety.

-Adequate numbers of sanitary facilities must be provided in accordance with the Building Code of Australia and relevant NT legislation.
+Adequate numbers of sanitary facilities must be provided in accordance with the National Construction Code and relevant NT legislation.

 On-site wastewater management

 On-site wastewater management (OSWM) using septic tank systems is often the most suitable option for camps that have no major site constraints and have less than 20 staff.

 Larger camps may need to consider a secondary treatment system or waste stabilisation ponds.